Your NSSF deduction

 What Workers Need to Do Next

-Check your February 2024 payslip for correct NSSF deduction, then register on NSSF self-service portal using ID number to view contribution history.
+Check your February 2026 payslip for the correct NSSF deduction, then register on NSSF self-service portal using ID number to view contribution history.

 This step helps Kenyan workers confirm if new NSSF rates apply to their monthly contributions.
 Look for changes in Tier I and Tier II deductions alongside other salary deductions like housing levy.